JSalter90/RotateBasis/README.md

 ## Files

-rotation_functions.R - source code for the functions
+R/rotation_functions.R - source code for the functions

-example.R - a worked toy example
+R/example.R - a worked toy example

-general_help.R - general strategy for how to set up data, W, and use the key functions
+R/general_help.R - general strategy for how to set up data, W, and use the key functions

-## Updates to come:

-- More examples/documentation
-- Improved optimisation at the rotation step
-- Automatically setting v
+FastHM.R - history matching high-dimensional output efficiently